The Arizona Project: Findings

 The final few stories dealt with organised crime and its corruptive influence on the criminal justice system, highlighting the leniency awarded to high-profile families and prominent individuals.

 Reception

 Although the series was published in a number of newspapers across America, many significant publications, including Arizona's own, ‘Arizona Republic,’ either completely rejected the series, or ran greatly edited versions.
 Reception was mixed; many agreed that the investigation brought to light a better understanding of the deep-seated roots of criminal practice throughout Arizona, engendering awareness and propelling action against such corruptive behaviours on a nationwide scale.
-However others argued that the collaborative journalism technique together with the Bolle's influenced motivation of the Arizona Project encouraged sensationalist reporting and unnecessarily hostile and bias investigation.
+However others argued that the collaborative journalism technique together with the Bolles-influenced motivation of the Arizona Project encouraged sensationalist reporting and unnecessarily hostile and bias investigation.
 Other criticism catalysed a debate as to whether the collaborative technique undercut competition in the press, and whether local journalists were better situated to report on their own regions.